mikesmallhelp/wacat/README.md

 Please note wacat is still under construction.
 Please create a new issue, if you find a bug or some particular feature is needed.

-## Limitations

-- tested only with Linux (Ubuntu 20.04.6 LTS)
-- not working with Windows, possibly support will come end of february
-- not tested with Mac

 ## Warnings

 Please test only your own web application or have a permit for testing someone else's application.
 Testing someone else's application's vulnerabilites without permit could be illegal.